-Selective serotonin reuptake inhibitors (SSRIs) are antidepressant medications traditionally used to treat depression, anxiety and obsessive compulsive disorder (OCD).
-Some SSRIs prescribed for autism are fluoxetine (Prozac) and citalopram.
+Selective serotonin reuptake inhibitors (SSRIs) are antidepressant medicines traditionally used to treat depression, anxiety and obsessive compulsive disorder (OCD).

-SSRIs are sometimes used for autistic people who show high levels of anxiety, depression, repetitive behaviour, aggressive behaviour or hyperactive behaviour.
+SSRIs are sometimes prescribed for autistic people who show high levels of anxiety, depression, aggressive behaviour, repetitive behaviour or hyperactive behaviour.

-The first SSRI, fluoxetine (Prozac), was launched in 1987.
+The first SSRI, fluoxetine, was launched in 1987.
 SSRIs rapidly became the most widely used treatment for depression.
 They were also found to be helpful in treating OCD and anxiety.

 Since the 1980s, researchers have tested SSRIs for use with autistic people who also have anxiety and OCD.

-Serotonin is a neurotransmitter – that is, a chemical messenger that carries messages to and from the brain.
-It regulates sleep, mood and emotions.
+Serotonin is a neurotransmitter that regulates sleep, mood and emotions.
 Lack of serotonin has been linked to a range of conditions including anxiety and OCD.